QuantEcon/lecture-source-py/source/rst/python_oop.rst

 =================

 .. index::
-    single: Object Oriented Programming; Special Methods
+    single: Object-Oriented Programming; Special Methods

 Python provides special methods with which some neat tricks can be performed

-For example, recall that lists and tuples have a notion of length, and that this length can be queried via the ``len`` function
+For example, recall that lists and tuples have a notion of length and that this length can be queried via the ``len`` function

 .. code-block:: python3